vinod-amagi/amgdoc/twitch-integrations.md

 #### Pre-requisites
 - Access to a production Twitch account from [Twitch](https://www.twitch.tv/).
 Instructions on how to create one is captured here.
 - Access to a production Twitch developer account from [Developer Console](https://dev.twitch.tv/).
 Twitch account may be re-used.
+- PUBSUB keys configured in the player
+- Definition of the criteria based on which the commercial is to be triggered (e.g. an asset id pattern, a given media type etc.,)

 #### Twitch Account Creation